Australian Property Market Forecast 2021

 The longer the downturn continues, the more pressure Australian banks will experience with their 1.7$ trillion debt.
 That mortgage related debt may be one of the highest in the world.

 Australia’s economy was bolstered by widening trade surpluses.
 GDP grew to $1.89 Trillion in 2019.
 Yet lower commodity prices, reduced foreign investment, consumer debt trouble, and China trade scuffle is making a few experts warn of a housing crash.

 “more than 60% of bank loans in Australia are in residential properties, making it the highest proportion in developed countries and more than double compared to the US” — from post in the Singapore Business Review

-Despite the recent trends, there may be good buying opportunities in Sydney and Melbourne.
 Prices and rents here are much lower than Europe or North America.
 With remote work becoming more common around the world, immigration and tourism could boom once the Corona virus vaccines are distributed.
 Are Australian rent prices a concern?
 Let’s take a look so you can determine the price/rent ratio and the ROI on buying Australian real estate.

 Prices Dropping Down Under

 Compare the two charts below to see how prices have changed over the last months.
-Last month, prices in Sydney dropped 8% overall while house price fell by 9.2%.
+Earlier this year, rent prices in Sydney dropped 8% overall while house price fell by 9.2%.